-Parish no. 49 To include the three parishes of Mater Amabilis, Ambleside, Our Lady of the Wayside, Grasmere, and Sacred Heart, Coniston, including the chapel at Hawkshead (Mass in the Anglican Church) and the chapel of St Philip Howard, Glenridding.
-New parish from early in the next decade 2006 Mass attendance : 268 2004/5/6 average sacramental index: 33
+Parish no. 49 Mater Amabilis, Ambleside, Our Lady of the chapel of St Philip Howard, Glenridding.
+New parish from early in the next decade 2006 Mass attendance: 268 2004/5/6 average sacramental index: 33

-- Mater Amabilis, Ambleside, and Sacred Heart, Coniston, would merge into a new parish at an early date.
-A Sunday/vigil Mass would continue, at the church of the Sacred Heart, Coniston.
-Sunday/vigil Mass at St Michael and All Angels Anglican church in Hawkshead would be discontinued. - The new parish and Our Lady of the Wayside, Grasmere, would merge into a second new parish early in the next decade retaining the two churches of Mater Amabilis, Ambleside, and Our Lady of the Wayside, Grasmere, for Sunday/vigil Mass.
-The church of the Sacred Heart, Coniston, and the chapel of St Philip Howard, Glenridding, would then both be expected to cease to have a Sunday/vigil Mass.
+Mater Amabilis, Ambleside and Our Lady of the Wayside, Grasmere, would merge into a new parish early in the next decade retaining the two churches of Mater Amabilis, Ambleside, and Our Lady of the Wayside, Grasmere, for Sunday/vigil Mass.
+The chapel of St Philip Howard, Glenridding, would then be expected to cease to have a Sunday/vigil Mass.

-Comments from the Mission Review Team and its Core Group (see also Section 1 for general comments):
+Comments from the Mission Review Team and its Core Group (see also Appendix D for general comments):

-• This is a new proposal taking account of further information provided in the initial consultation and reconsideration of the proposal to retain a summer only Sunday/vigil Mass at Coniston and Glenridding.
+- This proposal takes account of further information provided in the initial and the revised consultations and reconsideration of the proposal to retain a Summer only Sunday/vigil Mass at Coniston and Glenridding. - The Core Group acknowledges that the Catholic community at Glenridding has positive ideas for the future use of the church premises and house.
+This is a matter for the congregation to discuss with the Bishop and Trustees.

-Parish no. 50 The parish of Our Lady and St Herbert, Windermere and the chapel of Sacred Heart, Staveley.
-Existing parish 2006 Mass attendance : 240 2004/5/6 average sacramental index : 32
+Parish no. 50 The parish of Our Lady of Windermere, and St Herbert, Windermere and the chapel of Sacred Heart, Staveley.
+Existing parish 2006 Mass attendance : 240 2004/5/6 average sacramental index: 32